Value Investing, Strategy & Screening Guide + eBook/pdf

 The Intelligent Investor teaches Graham’s most influential ideas, including Mr. Market and group investment.
 Mr. Market was Graham’s characterization of the stock market.

-Graham liked to describe the stock market as a lunatic named “Mr. Market” who sold stocks at insane prices.
+Graham described the stock market as a lunatic named “Mr. Market,” who sold stocks at insane prices.
 In Graham’s view, the key to making money was to catch Mr. Market when he was selling valuable stocks at low prices.

 Graham’s approach is based on the theory that the market is inherently irrational.
 Mr. Market was Graham’s way of explaining that notion to ordinary people.

 One of Graham’s primary teachings is that investors need to evaluate stocks for their ability to make money.
-Graham’s definition of a good company is one that generates lots of cash.
-Graham’s definition of a good stock was equity that generates high dividends.
+Graham’s definition of a good company generates lots of cash.
+Graham’s definition of a good stock is equity that generates high dividends.

-Graham believed the ability to make money is the only criteria by which you should judge stocks.
-His first rule of investing best sums up the man’s philosophy.
-When faced with new stock, Graham advised investors to ask, “does it make money.”
+Graham believed that the ability to make money was the only criterion by which to judge stocks.
+His first rule of investing best sums up his philosophy.
+When faced with a new stock, Graham asked investors, “Does it make money?”

 Graham attracted attention for claiming that stocks picked with his group approach gained value at twice the Dow Jones rate.
 The Dow Jones Industrial Average was the most popular stock index in the 20th Century.